gogognome/gogotextsearch/README.md

 you can do this:

     StringSearch stringSearch = new StringSearchFactory().caseInsensitiveStringSearch();
-    int index = stringSearch.indexOfIgnoreCase("Barefoot is a movie directed by Andrew Flemming.", "Foot");
+    int index = stringSearch.indexOf("Barefoot is a movie directed by Andrew Flemming.", "Foot");
     // index == 4

+The `StringSearch` interface also offers methods to start searching from a specific index in the text onwards and a method to find all indexes where the pattern occurs in the text.

+    List<Integer> indexes = stringSearch.indexesOf("Barefoot is a movie directed by Andrew Flemming.", "re");
+    // indexes == [2, 22, 35]

-For a case senstive implementation use `new StringSearchFactory().caseSensitiveStringSearch()` instead.
+For a case sensitive implementation of `StringSearch` use `new StringSearchFactory().caseSensitiveStringSearch()` instead.
 Under the hood the implementation for case sensitive search uses `String.indexOf()`.
 It is still useful to have both case senstive and case insensitive implementations, because both are used by the criterion matcher for case sensitive and case insensitive matching of search criteria.

+### Search for indexes of a pattern using Boyer Moore

+To search large texts, a faster algorithm to use is the Boyer Moore algorithm.
+This algorithm requires a little time to initialize a few arrays based on the pattern.
+After that, searching is many times faster than `String.indexOf()`.

+    BoyerMoore boyerMoore = new BoyerMoore("Foot", CaseSensitivity.INSENSITIVE);
+    int index = boyerMoore.indexIn("Barefoot is a movie directed by Andrew Flemming.");
+    // index == 4

+The class `BoyerMoore` also offers methods to start searching from a specific index in the text onwards and a method to find all indexes where the pattern occurs in the text.

+    BoyerMoore boyerMoore = new BoyerMoore("re", CaseSensitivity.INSENSITIVE);
+    List<Integer> indexes = boyerMoore.indexesIn("Barefoot is a movie directed by Andrew Flemming.");
+    // indexes == [2, 22, 35]

+The StringSearch implementation returned by the `StringSearchFactory` wil actually switch from `String.indexOf()` to Boyer-Moore if the text is larger than a certain threshold.

-### Search for indexes of a search string using Suffix Arrays
+### Search for indexes of a pattern using Suffix Arrays

 If you want to find the index of different string literals in one string again and again the for large strings, it is more efficient to use a _suffix array_ than the search string solutions of the previous section.
 A suffix array is a technique to quickly generate a kind of lookup table for the string using very little extra memory.
 You can use it like this:

-    boolean caseSensitive = true;
-    SuffixArray suffixArray = new SuffixArray("bla blop bla", caseSensitive);
+    BoyerMoore boyerMoore = new BoyerMoore("Foot", CaseSensitivity.INSENSITIVE);
-    int index = suffixArray.indexOf("blop");
+    int index = boyerMoore.indexIn("Barefoot is a movie directed by Andrew Flemming.");
     // index == 4
-    List<Integer> indixes = suffixArray.indexesOf("bla");
-    // indixes == [0, 9]

-Once you have a SuffixArray instance created you can search as often as you want for any search string.
+Once you have a `SuffixArray` instance created you can search as often as you want for any search string.

+The class `SuffixArray` also offers a method to find all indexes where the pattern occurs in the text.

+    new BoyerMoore("re", CaseSensitivity.INSENSITIVE);
+    List<Integer> indexes = boyerMoore.indexesIn("Barefoot is a movie directed by Andrew Flemming.");
+    // indexes == [2, 22, 35]

+## Searching with search criterion

+The sections above describe how to search efficiently for occurrences of a pattern in a text.
+Sometimes you want to search using a _search criterion_ like `(foo AND bar) AND NOT (foobar)`.
+A search criterion can be a literal text or one or more search criteria combined using AND, OR and NOT operators.

+### Examples

+`foo` matches any line containing the literal text `foo`.

+`foo AND bar` matches any line containing both literals `foo` and `bar`.
+The order in which `foo` and `bar` are present in the matching line is unimportant.

+The keyword AND is optional: `foo bar` is equivalent too `foo AND bar`.

+To match the exact literal `foo bar` put it between single or double quotes: both `'foo bar'` and `"foo bar"` match any line containing the exact literal `foo bar`.

+`foo OR bar` matches any line containing at leat one of the literals `foo` and `bar`.

+`NOT foo` matches any line that does not contain `foo`.

+Use brackets to group parts of the criterion: `(foo OR bar) AND (blob OR blub)`.

+The keywords `AND`, `OR` and `NOT` are case insensitive.

+### The Criterion interface and Parser class

+The package `nl.gogognome.textsearch.criteria` contains the `Criterion` interface and classes implementing this interface:

+* `StringLiteral`
+* `And`
+* `Or`
+* `Not`

+You can use these classes to build search criteria:

+    Criterion searchCriterion = new And(new StringLiteral("foo"), new StringLiteral("bar"));

+But the easiest way is to use the `Parser` class:

+    Criterion searchCriterion = new Parser().parse("foo AND bar");

 ### Check whether a string matches a criterion